-- Engineering Services Staff met with Marina staff to discuss the need for dredging within the Marina. - Recommendation made to amend the Repair on Marina Breakwater at McGee Beach project to include dredging in the Marina. - LAN submitted a proposal on 03/29/18. - City staff negotiating the amendment.
-Anticipate bringing the design contract amendment to the Type A Board in July 2018.
+- Engineering Services Staff met with Marina staff to discuss the need for dredging within the Marina. - Recommendation made to amend the Repair on Marina Breakwater at McGee Beach project to include dredging in the Marina. - LAN submitted a proposal on 03/29/18. - City staff negotiating a new contract instead of an amendment.
+Starting with a new contract will make the project easier to track, since these are separate CIP projects, yet still allows for a more economic and cost-efficient execution of the projects by incorporating the dredging tasks into the plan set with the breakwater repairs.
+Anticipate bringing the design contract to the Type A Board in August 2018.